 6-1 Cartilage

-The matrix of cartilage tissue has a more rigid consistency than that of connective tissue proper.
-The chondrocytes are housed in small cavities of the matrix called lacunae.
+The cartilagenous matrix is stiffer than that of the connective tissue proper and the chondrocytes are housed in small cavities of the matrix called lacunae (plural of lacuna).

-Cartilage tissue comes in three types: hyaline cartilage, elastic cartilage, and fibrous cartilage or fibrocartilage.
-These types differ in the arrangement of their chondrocytes and composition of the ECM.
+Cartilages come in three types: hyaline cartilage, elastic cartilage, and fibrous cartilage or fibrocartilage.
+These types differ in the arrangement of their chondrocytes and especially in the composition of their ECM.

-The fundamental ECM of cartilage tissue, particularly in hyaline and elastic cartilage, contains many sulfated (e.g., chondroitin sulfate) and non-sulfated (e.g., hyaluronate) glycosaminoglycans.
-These molecules are primarily responsible for the rigidity of this tissue and its characteristic consistency.
+The fundamental ECM of the hyaline and elastic cartilage contains many proteoglycan and sulfated glycosaminoglycan molecules (e.g. chondroitin sulfate) and non-sulfated glycosaminoglycans (e.g. hyaluronate).
+They are primarily responsible for the rigidity of these tissues and their characteristic consistency.
+Water is a significant component of the cartilage ECM.

-Because there are many acidic radicals in the fundamental matrix, this matrix is preferentially stained by basic dyes.
-In sections stained with hematoxylin and eosin, the matrix has a bluish color, unlike the matrix of the connective tissue proper, which is acidophilic (pink) due to the presence of a large amount of collagen fibers.
+As the molecules of the cartilage fundamental ECM, especially that of the hyaline cartilage have many acidic radicals, it is preferentially stained by basic dyes.
+In sections stained with hematoxylin and eosin, this matrix shows a bluish color, unlike the matrix of the connective tissue proper, which is acidophilic and stains pink due to large amounts of thicker collagen fibers composed of collagen type I.

 NEXT PAGE